 All the above investments include the fact that you have to pay taxes on your gains.
 If you do not need the money until retirement try one of these options to avoid getting taxed.

 The Roth IRA is my favorite retirement plan.
 This is because the money goes in after your income taxes have been taken out and grows tax free.
 When you withdraw the money at retirement, you do not pay any additional taxes on the money.

 This is a great way to put away money for retirement.
-If you are looking for a place with low fees to open a Roth account, I would use Ally Invest or TD Ameritrade.
-Both have really low trading fees and, like I said above, TD Ameritrade offers all those commission free ETFs.
+If you are looking for a place with low fees to open a Roth account, your top options are:

 Employer offered Plans like a 401K